Real projects

 Email assistant in Outlook over a proprietary knowledge base

-Writing corporate emails with a generic AI tool is not enough — the reply must draw on specific offers, calculations, and how that company communicates.
-For Account Professional we therefore built a custom assistant directly in Outlook that pulls from the firm’s knowledge base, not from the internet.
+A generic AI tool is not enough — corporate email replies must draw on specific offers, calculations, and how that company communicates.
+For Account Professional we built a custom assistant directly in Outlook that pulls from the firm's knowledge base, not from the internet.

 "The email assistant works better than Microsoft's Copilot." — Account Professional a.s.